 In most instances, motor vehicles on Florida roads must also yield the right of way to:

 - Oncoming traffic when an obstruction blocks a travel lane and forces vehicles to drive in the opposing lane to get around it

 - Public transit vehicles reentering traffic, such as a bus leaving a bus stop

 - Funeral processions

-How Motorcycle Right of Way Accidents Happen
+How Motorcycle Right of Way Accidents Happen?

 Everyone who operates a vehicle on a Florida road must do their best to comply with the right of way rules above.
-Unfortunately, as all-too-many bikers know, drivers of cars and trucks often disregard those rules when it comes to sharing the road with a motorcycle.
+Unfortunately, as all-too-many bikers know, drivers of cars and trucks often disregard those rules when sharing the road with a motorcycle.
 Let’s take a look at how some of those accidents happen.

-Drivers Don’t See Motorcycles
+Drivers Don’t See Motorcycles.

 Many motorcycle accidents involving a failure to yield the right of way happen when the driver of a car or truck simply does not see the motorcycle that has the right of way and drives right into that motorcycle’s path.

 Motorcycles are harder to see than other vehicles.
 They have a smaller visual profile and take up less space on the road.
 Drivers can, and sadly do, not see motorcycles ahead of them or in their mirrors, especially when battling challenging driving conditions like sun glare, fog, rain, or heavy traffic.